IndieOutreach/scrape-twitch-v2.0/README.md

  - Logs are not thread safe
  - StreamersMissingVideos is not thread safe and does not export
  - Move Filesystem Read/Write functions over to a separate thread, to protect main thread
- - Clean up print statements from threads in scraper_controller.py

 #### What's next?